NicodemusGurion/nicodemusgurion.github.io/islam/00-featured.md

 ## [< Index](/islam/)
 {:.no_toc}

+A selection of the most delicious verses and Hadiths.

+{% include toc.md %}

 ## Mohammed was a pedophile who married a 6 year old girl and "consummated" the marriage when she was 9 years old {#pedophile}